GorgonzolaRex/wizardry-daphne-guide/docs/abyss-guides/bounties/bounties.md

             - Populate on a specific tile set and will never move.
             - Displayed on the mini-map as a green arrow.
         - Wandering
-            - Can appear anywhere on the floor map, but their location can be reset with changing floors or exiting and re-entering.
+            - Can appear anywhere on the floor map, but their spawning location can be reset with changing floors or exiting and re-entering.
             - They have a tendency to get stuck in walls, so if you have cleared the entire floor and they do not appear try exiting and restarting your game.
             - Not displayed on the mini-map.
         - Person